Do you know a woman who is being abused? A legal rights handbook

 Occurrence report: the official police summary of what happened.
 It has details such as what you and your partner told them, and what the police saw.
 The report should include an occurrence or incident number.

-Peace bond: a criminal court order that your partner might sign which says they promise to keep the peace and have good behaviour.
-A peace bond can also be a mutual peace bond where both you and your partner promise to keep the peace and have good behaviour.
+Peace bond: a criminal court order that your partner might sign which says they promise to follow certain conditions, for example to keep the peace and have good behaviour and to not contact you.
+A peace bond can also be a mutual peace bond where both you and your partner promise to follow certain conditions.

 Restraining order: a family court order that says what your partner cannot do.
 For example, the order might say where they cannot go, or who they cannot contact.

-Subpoena: a document that orders you to go to court on a certain date.
+Subpoena: a document that orders a person to go to court on a certain date.

-Summons: a document that orders your partner to go to court on a certain date.
+Summons: a document that orders a person to go to court on a certain date.

 Supervised parenting time: a kind of parenting time where someone else watches when your partner visits with your child.
 This might be staff at a supervised access centre, a family member, or friend.
 The purpose is usually to make sure the child is safe.